microsoftgraph/msgraph-community-samples/samples/flow-apponly-rest/README.md

 # Microsoft Graph Webhooks Sample for ASP.NET Core

-This sample shows how to subscribe for Microsoft Graph webhooks using application (app-only) permissions and the Azure AD endpoint.
+This sample shows how to subscribe to Microsoft Graph webhooks using application (app-only) permissions and the Azure AD endpoint.

 ## Sample Details